adorad/adorad/docs/docs.md

 ## Memory-unsafe code

 Sometimes for efficiency you may want to write low-level code that can potentially corrupt memory or be vulnerable to security exploits.
-V supports writing such code, but not by default.
+Adorad supports writing such code, but not by default.

-V requires that any potentially memory-unsafe operations are marked intentionally.
+Adorad requires that any potentially memory-unsafe operations are marked intentionally.
 Marking them also indicates to anyone reading the code that there could be memory-safety violations if there was a mistake.